Features, Inspiration, Products, Tips and tricks, What's On

 While water-based inks are the more sustainable screen-printing option, it has its limitations.

 Cottons only: The problem with water-based screen printing is that you cannot print on 100% polyester.
 This is because when water hits polyester, it creates a film on top of the fabric that keeps the ink from seeping in.
 Instead, here at ICON, we use 100% organically sourced cotton for your garments.
-For more options, check out our catalogue of apparel here.
+For more options, check out our wide selection of apparel.

 Know your dyes: There are all sorts of water-based inks, from high solids water-based inks, which are excellent for stretchy fabrics, to discharge inks, which works through a bleaching process where the colour of the ink replaces the shirt’s colour.
 Look for dyes that are made from natural, sustainable materials and these dyes work just as effectively as synthetic dyes, but are much better for our planet.